M23 campaign (2022–present): Expansion through North Kivu

-A MONUSCO investigation reported in December that massacres by the M23 in November killed at least 171 civilians in the Tongo and Bambo groupements of Bwito Chiefdom.
+A MONUSCO investigation documented massacres committed by M23 in November killed at least 171 civilians in the Tongo and Bambo groupements of Bwito Chiefdom.
 The victims included men, women and children.
 On 23 December, M23 was forced by heavy international pressure to officially hand over Kibumba to the EAC Regional Force.
 Despite this, their withdrawal was only partial; the insurgents maintained a presence in the town's outskirts.
 FARDC declared the alleged handover of Kibumba a "sham", intended to distract from M23's attempts to advance in other areas.
 On 28 December 2022, South Sudan sent a contingency of 750 troops to join the East African Contingency to be stationed in Goma.
 Over the next weeks, heavy fighting took place between M23 and a number of rival militias allied to FARDC, including APCLS which declared its aim to capture Bwiza from the rebels.
 Meanwhile, M23 captured several villages and the town of Nyamilima near the Ugandan border.

 In January, clashes continued even as M23 declared its intention to surrender the Rumangabo military base to the EAC Regional Force.
-On 18 January Felix Tshisekedi accused the M23 of not withdrawing from the seized territory as agreed.
 On 24 January a Congolese Su-25 was damaged by ground fire from Rwanda after Rwanda said it violated its airspace.
-On 27 January M23 captured the city of Kitshanga causing people to flee and take refuge in the nearby UN base.
+On 27 January M23 captured the town of Kitshanga, causing people to flee and take refuge in a nearby UN base.
 Kitshanga's capture cut off the road linking Butembo, North Kivu's second largest city, to Goma.
-After two days of heavy fighting, M23 seized the village of Mushaki on 24 February, forcing civilians to flee and threatening supply routes to Goma.
-Three days later M23 took the town of Rubaya and its coltan mines.
+After two days of heavy fighting, M23 seized the village of Mushaki on 24 February, threatening supply routes to Goma.
+Three days later M23 briefly took the town of Rubaya and its coltan mines, before being expelled by the FARDC.
 The next day, the town of Mweso also fell to the rebels.

-In March, continued clashes caused 100,000 civilians to flee their homes.
-Further attempts to implement a ceasefire, including one organized by Angola, had failed.
-However, M23 did withdraw from a few villages to hand them over to the EAC Regional Force.
-At this point, the insurgents controlled much of the land north of Goma, while still advancing westward.
-In late March and early April, M23 rebels vacated some villages, though also fought with a rival Nyatura faction during this withdrawal.
-M23 also kept attacking the FARDC in other areas.
+By March, the violence had resulted in 100,000 displaced civilians.